ministryofjustice/bichard7-next-core/packages/spi-transform/README.md

 Data can be queried locally using duckdb:

+1. Install uv if needed `brew install uv`

-1. Navigate to the spi-transform directory in you terminal and run `make query-delta`
+2. Navigate to the spi-transform directory in you terminal and run `make query-delta`

 You can overwrite environment variables if needed e.g. `make query-delta VAULT_PROFILE=qsolution-production AWS_ACCOUNT_ID=x`

-2. You will now be in a duckdb interactive shell.
+3. You will now be in a duckdb interactive shell.
 Type an sql query ending in a semi-colon and hit enter to see the results (type `.last` and use the arrow keys if needed to paginate).
 An example query is below:

 ```sql
 SELECT COUNT(DISTINCT _file_uuid)